3.9 PROVISIONS, CONTINGENT LIABILITIES AND CONTINGENT ASSETS

 Where a financial report contains both consolidated financial statements and separate financial statements of the parent, segment information needs to be presented only in case of consolidated financial statements.
 Accordingly, segment information has been provided only in the consolidated financial statements.

-The Company has done an initial strategic investment of 13.01% stake in N-Dream for a total cash consideration of EUR 3.00 million.
+During the previous year, the Company had done an initial strategic investment of 13.01% stake in N-Dream for a total cash consideration of EUR 3.00 million.

-Ý 50 ADDITIONAL REGULATORY INFORMATION PURSUANT TO THE REQUIREMENT IN DIVISION II OF SCHEDULE III TO THE cOMPANIES Act 2013
+50 ADDITIONAL REGULATORY INFORMATION PURSUANT TO THE REQUIREMENT IN DIVISION II OF SCHEDULE III TO THE cOMpANIEs Act 2013

 (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property.